Västerbotten cheese: History

 It is a hard cow's milk cheese with tiny eyes or holes and a firm and granular texture.
 As in Cheddar cheese, the curd is heated, cut, and stirred before the cheese is moulded and aged.
 Strong in flavour, its taste is described as somewhat like Parmesan cheese, salty, but with more bitter notes.
 It is light yellow in colour and has a fat content of 31%.

 Västerbotten cheese must be aged for at least 12 months, but 14 months is more common practice.

 Many Swedish people consider it the king of cheese and demand for it has often outstripped the limited supply.
-It has also been served as part of the Nobel Diner, and other Royal diners.
+It has also been served as part of the Nobel Dinner, and other Royal dinners.
 For this reason, it is roughly twice as expensive as other types of aged cheese.

 In Sweden, Västerbotten cheese is considered a must-have for the late summer crayfish party and is also eaten together with the traditional dish of pickled herring, year round.
 It adds a distinctive flavour to the highly popular Västerbotten cheese pie, or västerbottensostpaj, as it is known in Sweden.
 Its filling consists of Västerbotten cheese, cream and eggs, and black pepper.
 The pie is eaten widely in Sweden, especially during the celebrations of Christmas, Easter, Midsummer and during the crayfish season in August.